filecoin-project/fvm-docs/docs/index.md

 Currently, solutions like Textile's Filecoin bridges to NEAR, Polygon, and Ethereum are operating without a Layer 1 commitment on the Filecoin network.

-With smart contracts on FVM, you can harvest Layer 2 systems to commit onto Layer 1 of the Filecoin blockchain.
+With smart contracts on the FVM, you can harvest Layer 2 systems to commit onto Layer 1 of the Filecoin blockchain.
 You can provide consensus-backed commitments to make solutions, like bridges, oracles, payment networks, rollups, and more, provable and traceable end-to-end.

 ## Smart storage markets